 When someone passes away, no matter how old they are, it’s difficult for the family to make decisions about how to handle the funeral.
 But if you have your plans outlined, and you have the funds to pay for it (either through insurance or by pre-paying the funeral expenses), it takes a lot of the stress off the family.

 When you prepay you get more control and have a contractual relationship with the funeral home that they will follow to the letter.
 You might have a little wiggle room about songs or having a video play, but, generally speaking, it’s a contract that will be adhered to.
-Alternatively, if you put an agency for disposition of remains in place that spells out your wishes, your designated agent has the responsibility to follow that guidance.
+Alternatively, if you put an agency for disposition of remains in place that spells out your wishes, your financial professional has the responsibility to follow that guidance.
 It’s not as ironclad as a contract with a funeral home, but it’s better than leaving it up to chance if you’re passionate about a certain service or lack of service, cremation versus burial, or whatever you particularly desire.

 To the extent you make your wishes known, the better.